gaplo917/awesome-kotlin-notebook/README.md

 # Awesome Kotlin Notebooks
-A curated list of awesome Kotlin Notebook that can be run instantly in IntelliJ to accelerate building Kotlin experiments using 3rd party libraries!
+A curated list of awesome Kotlin Notebook that can be run instantly in IntelliJ to accelerate building Kotlin experiments, especially GenAI PoC, using 3rd party libraries!

 If you are a kotlin beginning, follow the `README.md` to run the notebook to learn different libraries.